 If the rotator cuff is no longer functioning normally, a surgeon may opt to perform a reverse total shoulder replacement.
 In this procedure, the anatomy of the shoulder is reversed by attaching a metal ball (glenosphere) to the glenoid and the plastic socket (humeral liner) to the upper humerus.
 A reverse shoulder replacement empowers the deltoid to become the main functioning muscle in the absence of a healthy rotator cuff.

 Watch Video on Reverse Shoulder Replacement

-Larry, Shoulder Replacement Patient
+Bernie, Shoulder Replacement Patient

 The Equinoxe Shoulder System is a platform system that allows conversion of a primary or fracture shoulder replacement to a reverse with the same humeral stem, thereby conserving bone.